-In clinical practice Dr Brookes has experience in all areas of Gastroenterology but has particular interests in anaemia, iron biology and endoscopy, and is the Inflammatory Bowel Disease lead at New Cross Hospital.
+In clinical practice Professor Brookes has experience in all areas of Gastroenterology but has particular interests in anaemia, iron biology and endoscopy, and is the Inflammatory Bowel Disease lead at New Cross Hospital.

 Inflammatory bowel disease, anaemia investigation, colorectal cancer, endoscopy, disorders of iron metabolism.

 Treatments and tests offered by Professor Matthew Brookes at Nuffield Health

 - Urea Breath Test 13C

 - Gastroscopy (or gastrointestinal (GI) endoscopy)

 - Diagnostic endoscopy

 - Lactose breath test

 Dr Brookes is the research lead for the Gastroenterology department and has received funding from national research awards to the tune of around £500,000 in the last 5 years.
 The following are examples of his recent published research in the last 2 years:

 - Acheson A, Brookes MJ and Spahn D. Effects of allogeneic red blood cell transfusions on clinical outcomes in patients undergoing colorectal cancer surgery – Systematic review and meta-analysis.
 Ann Surg.
 2012 Aug;256(2):235-44.